DRDC Toronto: History

-To address the new DRB role in military human factors research, the Defence Research Medical Laboratory (DRML) was constructed at Downsview, Ontario in 1952, with the official opening on 12 February 1954.
+To address the new DRB role in military human factors research, the Defence Research Medical Laboratory (DRML) was constructed at Downsview, Ontario in 1952, with the official opening on February 12, 1954.
 Its program was widened to embrace studies of tri-service applicability and included food and clothing research.
 This laboratory was renamed the Defence Research Establishment Toronto (DRET) in 1968.

-In an effort to consolidate the research effort in the military, DRET and CFIEM were amalgamated in April 1971 and a new organization was formed, the Defence and Civil Institute of Environmental Medicine.
-DCIEM had a combined military and civilian research staff, which provided a unique combination of operational and scientific expertise that addressed the operational needs of the Canadian Forces in all environments.
-Over the years many new unique facilities were developed at DCIEM, including a new human centrifuge, hot and cold climatic chambers, hypobaric (1954) and hyperbaric (1977) chambers, and impact studies facility (1978).
+In an effort to consolidate the research effort in the military, DRET and CFIEM were amalgamated in April 1971 and a new organization was formed, the ' (DCIEM), had a combined military and civilian research staff, which provided a unique combination of operational and scientific expertise that addressed the operational needs of the Canadian Armed Forces in all environments.
+The core mission was the performance of the human element in military systems.
+Over the years many new unique facilities were developed at DCIEM, including a new human centrifuge, hot and cold environmental chambers, hypobaric (1954) and hyperbaric (1977) chambers, and impact studies facility (1978).

-The unification of the three services into the Canadian Forces (CF) in 1968 saw DRB evolve, becoming the Research and Development Branch of the CF by 1974.
+The unification of the three services into the Canadian Armed Forces (CAF) in 1968 saw DRB evolve, becoming the Research and Development Branch of the CAF by 1974.
 The laboratories of the DRB were integrated to DND through the formation of the Defence Research and Development (R&D) Branch (DRDB) to forge closer relationships between scientists and the military.
 The new branch was led by the Chief of Research and Development (CRAD), within the Assistant Deputy Minister (Materiel) group.

 The Hunt Club location closed in 1994 and its operations moved to Downsview.
 The R&D Branch was reorganized on April 1, 2000, when it became Defence Research and Development Canada (DRDC), part of DND.
 As Canada's leader in defence and national security science and technology (S&T), DRDC maintains a broad scientific program and actively collaborates with industry, international allies, academia, other government departments and the national security community.
-DRDC Toronto and its forebears have made major contributions to knowledge and equipment which has not only aided the Canadian Forces in the completion of their missions, but has had a significant impact in the civilian sector both in Canada and worldwide.
+DRDC Toronto and its forebears have made major contributions to knowledge and equipment which has not only aided the Canadian Armed Forces in the completion of their missions, but has had a significant impact in the civilian sector both in Canada and worldwide.

 Functions of DRDC Toronto

 DRDC Toronto is a research and development organisation for integrated human effectiveness, science and technology (S&T) in defence and national security.
-It provides the Canadian Forces (CF), government agencies, academia, and industrial clients with an internationally recognized combination of expertise and research facilities.
+It provides the Canadian Armed Forces (CAF), government agencies, academia, and industrial clients with an internationally recognized combination of expertise and research facilities.

 DRDC Toronto uses a systems-based approach to cover all aspects of human performance and effectiveness, including individual and team performance, human-technology interaction, and the social and psychological factors that affect the resolution of conflict.

 Their scientists and technologists apply, exploit and share the results of research in the following fields: